researchdata-se/docs.researchdata.se/docs/metadata/datacite-xml.md

 ### GeoLocation (O)

-Spatial region or named place where the data was gathered or about which the data is focused (occurrences: 0-n).
+Spatial region or named place where the data contained in the resource was gathered or about which the data is focused (occurrences: 0-n).

 ```xml title="GeoLocation example"
 <geoLocations>